pola-rs/polars-book/docs/user-guide/expressions/structs.md

 --8<-- "python/user-guide/expressions/structs.py:struct_unnest"
 ```

+!!! note "Why `value_counts` returns a `Struct`"

+    Polars expressions always have a `Fn(Series) -> Series` signature and `Struct` is thus the data type that allows us to provide multiple columns as input/ouput of an expression.
+In other words, all expressions have to return a `Series` object, and `Struct` allows us to stay consistent with that requirement.

 ## Structs as `dict`s

-A Polars `Struct` column is similar to a Python `dict`, and is an idiomatic way of working with multiple columns in Polars.
 Polars will interpret a `dict` sent to the `Series` constructor as a `Struct`:

 {{code_block('user-guide/expressions/structs','series_struct',['Series'])}}
 ```python exec="on" result="text" session="user-guide/structs"